Founding editor David Evanier. Photo by John Paul Henry

 Three decades since its first issue, EVENT released the 30-year Retrospective Issue, a greatest hits anthology of the best in fiction and poetry.

-After celebrating its 40th year in 2011, EVENT retains its mandate and the ideals of 1971, combined with emerging zest and sophistication, and remains as committed as ever to celebrating Canada’s new and seasoned writers.
+EVENT retains its mandate and the ideals of 1971, combined with emerging zest and sophistication, and remains as committed as ever to celebrating Canada’s new and seasoned writers.